... And You May Only Be One Small Speed-Bump Away From a Relationship Crisis ... and Then it's Usually Too Little, Too Late!

 I understand, since I've been in your shoes multiple times.

-You are not alone in having these thoughts, since I hear these same things from most internal audit leaders I work with.
+You are not alone in having these thoughts, since I hear these same things from most leaders I work with.

-To be an effective internal audit leader, you need to be proficient in all of these principles, and they are applicable and easy to master for anyone in internal audit who supervises or manages others.
+To be an Intuitive Leader, you need to be proficient in all of these principles, and they are easy to master for anyone who leads or manages others.

 Have fully considered what a relationship crisis would cost you?